 Data on changes in LDL-cholesterol levels are presented inconsistently across the literature.
 Some studies present results as absolute change in mmol/L either from baseline or control LDL-cholesterol levels, while others present the results as a percent change from baseline or control.
 Hence both absolute and relative reductions are reported in this assessment.
 Several meta-analyses have reviewed the literature to quantify the LDL-cholesterol lowering effect of plant sterols consumed in a wide range of food matrices.
-The range of food matrices included in these reviews is broader than the edible oil spreads, reduced-fat dairy and cereal matrices of current interest to FSANZ (refer to Table 7.1).
+The range of food matrices included in these reviews is broader than the edible oil spreads, lower-fat dairy, and cereal matrices of current interest to FSANZ (refer to Table 7.1).
 The date of publication of the earlier meta analyses (Law, 2000; Katan et al., 2003; and Chen et al., 2005), meant that the studies included in the meta analysis were limited to fat-based foods, mainly using esterified plant sterols.
 The studies included in the two more recent meta analyses include a broader range of types and forms of plant sterols in a variety of food matrices as the use of plant-sterol-fortified foods has increased.
-As Table 7.1 shows, the mean LDL-cholesterol reduction is slightly lower in the later two meta analyses indicate that plant sterols as a group lower LDL-cholesterol in a dose-dependent manner up to approximately 2 g/day.
+As Table 7.1 shows, the mean LDL-cholesterol reduction is slightly lower in the later two meta analyses, however the effects seen across the five meta analyses are consistent.
+These meta analyses indicate that plant sterols as a group lower LDL-cholesterol in a dose-dependent manner up to approximately 2 g/day.
 This effect tapers off at daily intakes above 2.5 g/day.